Trump calls for universal coverage of IVF treatment with no specifics on how his plan would work

 IVF treatments are notoriously expensive, and can cost tens of thousands of dollars for a single round.
 Many women require multiple rounds and there is no guarantee of success.

-The decision is expected to be a major motivator for Democrats this November, and was a major theme of the party's national convention last week as well as Vice President Kamala Harris' speech as she accepted her party's nomination.
+Abortion is expected to be a major motivator for Democrats and women this November, and was a dominant theme of the party's national convention last week, including Vice President Kamala Harris' speech as she accepted her party's nomination.

-In response, Trump has been trying to present himself as moderate on the issue, going as far as to declare himself as “very strong on women’s reproductive rights.”
+In response, Trump has been trying to present himself as more moderate on the issue, going as far as to declare himself “very strong on women’s reproductive rights.”

-In an interview with NBC ahead of the event, Trump also suggested that he will vote to repeal Florida's six-week abortion ban, which limits the procedure before many women even know they are pregnant.
+In an interview with NBC ahead of the event, Trump also suggested that he would vote in favor of repealing Florida's six-week abortion ban, which limits the procedure before many women even know they are pregnant.

-Trump, in the interview, did not explicitly say how he plans to vote on the ballot measure when he casts his vote this fall.
+Trump, in the interview, did not explicitly say how he plans to vote on the ballot measure this fall.
 But he repeated his past criticism that the measure, signed into law by Republican Gov. Ron DeSantis last year, is too restrictive.

 Trump had previously called DeSantis’ decision to sign the bill a “terrible mistake.”